Charlotte NC Plumbers Advice Column: Why Does My Shower Drain Smell Bad?

 Need a Charlotte Plumber?

 Call 704-269-1066 or use our online contact form to get service from a Charlotte area plumber with 30+ years of experience.
-We serve a 30-mile radius of the city of Charlotte, so we can help you solve your Huntersville shower drain or your Pineville shower drain.
+We serve a 30-mile radius of the city of Charlotte, so we can help you solve your Huntersville shower drain or your Pineville shower drain - or anything in between.
 Just let us know what’s going on and we’ll get someone out to fix the problem, quickly and inexpensively.

 Quick question & answer: Why does my shower drain smell bad?